Mike Siani (American football)

-Mike Siani (born May 27, 1950) is a former professional American football player who played wide receiver for nine seasons for the Oakland Raiders and Baltimore Colts.
+Mike Siani (born May 27, 1950) is an American former professional football player who was a wide receiver for nine seasons in the National Football League (NFL) for the Oakland Raiders and Baltimore Colts.

-Career
+Early life

 Siani was a high school football star with the New Dorp High School "Centrals", in New Dorp, Staten Island, New York City, New York, graduating in 1968.
 At New Dorp, Siani played for legendary coach Sal Somma.
 Somma and Siani have been inducted into the Staten Island Sports Hall of Fame.

+College career

 Siani attended Villanova University, where he not only played football but also excelled in baseball.
-Between 1968 (when he was still in high school) and 1972, Siani was drafted on four occasions by three Major League organizations (the New York Yankees, the Los Angeles Dodgers, and the Texas Rangers), but he never signed.
+Between 1968 (when he was still in high school) and 1972, Siani was selected on four occasions by three Major League organizations (the New York Yankees, the Los Angeles Dodgers, and the Texas Rangers), but he never signed.

 On the football field Siani wore number 88 and earned close to 30 achievement awards.
 He was selected to the 1971 College Football All-America Team.
 Siani was inducted into the Villanova University Sports Hall of Fame in 1988.

+Professional career

 Siani was the first round draft choice of the Oakland Raiders.
 In 1972, his first year in Oakland, he set multiple rookie team records for receiving and finished as the runner-up to Franco Harris as NFL Rookie of the Year.
 He played for the Raiders through 1977, appearing in 74 games with 32 starts, and he caught 128 passes for 2,079 yards and 13 TDs.
 With the Raiders having a surplus of wide receivers, the team traded Siani along with a 1979 third-round selection (72nd overall–traded to Houston Oilers) to the Colts for Raymond Chester and a 1979 second-round pick (33rd overall–traded to Tampa Bay Buccaneers for Dave Pear) on July 21, 1978.
 Siani played three seasons with the Colts before finishing his NFL career in 1980.